gmcconne1/scripts/README.md

 These Beats allow us to collect the following information from each machine:
 - _TODO: In 1-2 sentences, explain what kind of data each beat collects, and provide 1 example of what you expect to see.
 E.g., `Winlogbeat` collects Windows logs, which we use to track user logon events, etc._
+Filebeat collects information about the file system and sends the log files to Logstash and Elasticsearch.
+In this case it will be used to collect Apache server and MySQL database logs from the DVWA instances.

 ### Using the Playbook
 In order to use the playbook, you will need to have an Ansible control node already configured.
 Assuming you have such a control node provisioned: